sethfischer/sethfischer.github.io/content/web-development/drupal-8-getting-started.rst

     group::rwx
     other::rwx

-After setting the access control both the web server user and drush user will have ``rw`` permissions:
+After setting the access control both the web server user and drush user have ``rw`` permissions:

 .. code-block:: console